eryanyao/eryanyao.github.io/_posts/2021-6-25-interview.md

 **Source:** <https://7esl.com/introduce-yourself/>
 <br>
 Hello my name is ER YAN YAO.
 I am Malaysian.
-Currently I am in my hometown of Skudai, Johor.
+Currently, I am in my hometown of Skudai, Johor.
 I am 22 year old.
 I am a student at INTI International University
 My major is a bachelor's degree in information technology, and I will graduate in September 2021.
-I have been studying this subject for 4 years.
+I have studied this subject for nearly 3 years, and my current cgpa is 3.57.
-My hobbies is listen music and reading.
-(I like lyrical songs) In my free time, I also enjoy playing badminton.
+My hobbies is listen music and playing video games.
+In my free time, I also enjoy playing badminton.
 In the old days, I would go to the court to play badminton with my friends.
+OK lastly, let me talk about why I need this job.
-I want to get a developer position because I want to use the talents I learned from university.
-I like coding very much and hope to get a good learning platform to improve my ability to solve problems in development.
+I want to become a developer because I want to use the talents that I learned from university and self study.
+I like coding and enjoy the process of developing software.
+So I hope to get a good platform that can help me gain more experience and improve my problem-solving ability in my career.

 ### Project Display